We all know we should be drinking plenty of filtered water every day, especially if we’re pregnant or breastfeeding.

 Regardless, it’s an important public health topic as many developed countries are facing an epidemic when it comes to diabetes, mainly type 2 and gestational diabetes.

-In fact, Alzheimer’s Disease is being labelled type 3 diabetes by some experts.
+In fact, Alzheimer’s Disease is being labeled type 3 diabetes by some experts.

 Many of us have easy access to tempting junk food.
 Being aware of the risks can help us to make wise and informed decisions.
 The research doesn’t say if you occasionally indulge in soft drinks you’re headed right to a type 2 diabetes diagnosis.